ldijkman/Arduino_Plant_Watering_System/README.md

 ------------

+start watering on soil moisture sensor setpoint, setpoint changeable in rotary encoder menu, and saved to eeprom

 timed duration of watering from 2 seconds to ... seconds

 pauzetime after watering, give water time to soak into soil, from 1 minute to ... minutes